wentaozhu/DeepLung/README.md

 dimcls.py is used to get the classification based on diameter. nodclsgbt.py is used to get the performance based on GBM, nodule diameter and nodule pixel. pthumanperformance.py is used for patient-level diagnosis performance. kappatest.py is used for kappa value calculation in the paper.

 For classification using DPN, use the code in main_nodcls.py.
-Use the testdet2cls.py to test the trained model.
 You may revise the code a little bit for different test settings.

 For system's classification, that is classification based on detection.
 First, use the detection's test script in the run_training.sh to get the detected nodules for training CTs.
 Use the det2cls.py to train the model.
 And use the testdet2cls.py to test the trained model.
 You may revise the code a little bit for different test settings.